 Grief can be felt when a family member or friend close to you has died.
 Your loss is unique and personal to you and everybody copes with it in different ways.

-Bereavement is a highly personal and often traumatic event and many people go through a range of reactions and emotions when someone close to them dies.
+Bereavement can be a traumatic event and many people go through a range of emotions.

 Simply talking to someone sympathetic, who understands what you're going through, can be a big help.
-This may be a friend or work colleague but it could be a bereavement counsellor whose job is simply to listen and offer support.
+This could be a friend or work colleague or it could be a bereavement counsellor whose job it is simply to listen and offer support.

-Cruse Bereavement Care works with and supports people who have been bereaved.
-It focuses on helping them understand their grief, and cope with their loss.
-Its services are free.
+Work with and support people who have been bereaved.
+They focus on helping people understand their grief, and cope with their loss.
+Their services are free.
 There is a Craven and Bradford District branch who can be contact by telephone 01756 797799.

-Age UK is a national charity focused on helping and supporting the elderly.
-It can offer practical advice on what you need to do when someone close to you dies.
-It can help you find out how to go about registering a death, arranging a funeral and sorting out financial matters.
+Are a national charity focused on helping and supporting the elderly.
+They offer practical advice on what you need to do when someone close to you dies.
+They can also help you find out how to register a death, arrange a funeral and sort out financial matters.

-The Samaritans offer confidential, non-judgemental support through a telephone help line 08457 90 90 90.
-The line is available 24 hours a day, and is for people who are experiencing severe distress or despair.
-It also offers support through emails, letters and face-to-face meetings.
+Offer confidential, non-judgmental support through a telephone help line 08457 90 90 90.
+The line is available 365 days a year, 24 hours a day, and offers help for people who are experiencing severe distress or despair.
+It also supports people through emails, letters and face-to-face meetings.